pureskillgg/docs/docs/datascience/README.md

 ### What data is available?

-The [PureSkill.gg Competitive CS:GO Gameplay Data Set] contains Competitive Counter-Strike: Global Offensive (CS:GO) match data from matchmaking,FACEIT, and other third-parties.
+The [PureSkill.gg Competitive CS:GO Gameplay Data Set] contains Competitive Counter-Strike: Global Offensive (CS:GO) match data from matchmaking, FACEIT, and other third-parties.
 Contains full player telemetry and timestamped game events.

 ### How can I get started?

 With [the tutorial][tutorial] you will learn how to do some real CS:GO data science with data from the public data set.
 Once you complete the tutorial, you may use the same repository to bootstrap you own project!

 ### Why are you doing this?